2011 Portuguese legislative election: Concurrent issues

 Popular anger arose during the electoral process leading to mass protests in multiple cities around the country.

 Geração à Rasca banner in the 12 March 2011 demonstration in Lisbon.

 Crowd in the Geração à Rasca demonstration in Lisbon, 12 March 2011.

 Crowd in the Geração à Rasca demonstration in Lisbon, 12 March 2011.

 Crowd with banner in the Geração à Rasca demonstration in Lisbon, 12 March 2011.

 External influence

 EU bailout

-In what was read as external interference during the campaign the EU's Olli Rehn said Portugal must make even stronger budget cuts than the measures that failed in parliament leading to the fall of the government.
-EU Finance Ministers said that about 80 billion euros could be available by mid-May should the austerity measures it demanded pass.
-Rehn said that the measures would be "a starting point.
-It is indeed essential in Portugal to reach a cross-party agreement ensuring that such a programme can be adopted [by] May."
+In what was read as external interference during the campaign, EU commissioner Olli Rehn said Portugal must make even stronger budget cuts than the measures that failed in parliament, which led to the fall of the government.
+EU finance ministers said that about 80 billion euros could be available by mid-May should the austerity measures they demanded pass.
+Rehn also said that the measures would be "a starting point" and that it was "indeed essential in Portugal to reach a cross-party agreement ensuring that such a programme can be adopted [by] May."
 On 16 May, the EU endorsed a 78-billion euro joint package with the IMF.